NixOS/cabal2nix/doc/user-guide.md

     haskell.compiler.jhc            jhc-0.8.2
     haskell.compiler.uhc            uhc-1.1.9.0

-There exists a package set for every GHC version in that list.
-There are no package sets for `jhc`, `uhc`, or any other non-`ghc` Haskell compiler, unfortunately, because no-one figured out how to build Cabal packages with them yet.
-It's probably no big deal to accomplish, but someone has to do it.
+We have no package sets for `jhc` or `uhc` yet, unfortunately, but for every version of GHC listed above, there exists a package set based on that compiler.
 Also, the attributes `haskell.compiler.ghcXYC` and `haskell.packages.ghcXYC.ghc` are synonymous for the sake of convenience.

 # How to create a development environment